 With this in mind, Kafkadesk’s very own Chef Paulina Kotkowska has prepared a series of Polish Christmas recipes to countdown to C-Day!
 What’s on the menu today?
 Her Makowiec, the famous Christmas Eve poppy seed roll…

-Poppy seeds are often used in Eastern and Central Europe pastries, especially in Austria, Hungary, Germany and Poland.
+Poppy seeds are often used in Eastern and Central European pastries, especially in Austria, Hungary, Germany and Poland.
 There are usually milled and used as a paste.

-In Poland, there is no Christmas Eve without at least a roll of a good Makowiec on the dinner table.
-But it is not only saved for these special occasions.
-Bakeries and restaurants often offer it during the year.
-It’s perfect with a cup of hot tea or a coffee!
+In Poland, there can be no Christmas Eve without at least a roll of good Makowiec on the dinner table.
+But it isn’t only saved for these special occasions.
+Bakeries and restaurants often offer it during the year, and it’s perfect with a cup of hot tea or a coffee!

-Baking your own makowiec can be a bit challenging the first time but it definitively worth it!
-You will be so proud when you will cut it and see its nice black and white colour.
+Baking your own makowiec can be a bit challenging the first time but it’s definitively worth it!
+Nothing beats the sense of pride and achievement you’ll feel when first cutting it and seeing its nice black and white colour.

-It’s a very original cake with its taste full of poppy seed flavour and not very sweet.
-If you are a “not desert” kind of person, try it!
+It’s a very original cake with its taste full of poppy seed flavour and not too sweet.
+If you are usually not a “desert” kind of person, try it!

-And if you are still not convinced, you must know that there is a common belief that poppy seeds will bring luck and a lot of money, hence the many poppy seeds dishes that are still today eaten near the end of the year.
-It’s said to bring you as much money as there are poppy seeds in the cake.
+And if you’re still not convinced, know that there is a common belief that poppy seeds will bring luck and wealth, hence the many poppy seeds dishes that are still being eaten around the end of the year.
 So, enjoy!

 Yields: 10 servings

 For the dough: